Purnia: History

-Alexander Forbes and his wife Diana died of malaria in 1890.
-Time changed and the Forbes family sold the Sultanpur estate to the country's business house J. K. Singhania, because at that time there was a lot of jute cultivation going here.

-Like Forbes, another Englishman lived in Purnia for a long time, his name was Palmer.
-He bought the zamindari of a king here and settled here.
+Another Englishman who lived in Purnia was Palmer.
+He bought the zamindari of a king and settled in Purnia.
 Palmer's only daughter, Mrs. Downing, was his heir.
 Mrs. Downing had two heirs - her son C. Y. Downing and daughter Mrs. Hays.
 Today, the grand residence of Hez Saheb is the main building of Purnia College.
-There are different stories about Palmer, but other than those stories, this Englishman is still in the memories of Purnia.

-Actually there is a dyke in the city which protects the city from floods.
-There is one area in the frontier of the city - Baghmara.
-From here, there is an embankment parallel to the Saura river, which was built by Palmer.
-This dam has been known as the Palmer Dam named after him.
+There is a dyke in Purnia, which protects the city from floods.
+In Baghmara, one area in the frontier of the city, there is an embankment parallel to the Saura river, which was built by Palmer.
+This dam was named the Palmer Dam.

 Indigo cultivation was first started in Purnia by an Englishman named John Kelly.
-Later many Europeans cultivated indigo here vigorously.
-The Shillingford-dynasty was the foremost among them who built 'Nilha Kothi' in the places like Nilganj, Mahendrapur, Bhavbada.
-The story of Shillingford is also very interesting.
-He was a hunter.
-Still when we go from Purnea towards Dhamdaha and towards Sarsi area, we get to hear the story of Neelha farmer.
+Later, many Europeans cultivated indigo here vigorously.
+Shillingford, a hunter, was the foremost among them who built 'Nilha Kothi' in places such as Nilganj, Mahendrapur, and Bhavbada.
+Neelha farmers, another group of English farmers, heavily contrubuted to Purnia's settlement.
+Purnia was a very green and open area.

-These English Gentleman Farmers have contributed most to the story of becoming Purnia from Poorania.
-These people did a lot of work regarding the city's settlement.
-Purnia was very open, green and open area.
+Places of Interest

+Purnea is home to several significant religious sites attracting devotees from across the region.